MicrosoftDocs/SupportArticles-docs/support/system-center/scom/use-ca-certificate-on-scx-agent.md

     :::image type="content" source="media/use-ca-certificate-on-scom-linux-agent/command-validate-omi-processes.png" alt-text="Screenshot that shows the command to validate omi processes running." lightbox="media/use-ca-certificate-on-scom-linux-agent/command-validate-omi-processes.png":::

-## Validate the certificate is signed by the CA
+## Validate that the certificate is signed by the CA

-1. Run the following command on the agent to verify the certificate is signed by the CA:
+1. Run the following command on the agent to verify that the certificate is signed by the CA:

     ```console
     openssl x509 -noout -in /etc/opt/microsoft/scx/ssl/scx.pem -subject -issuer -dates